YisraelBerman/EKS_Argo_PipeLine/README.md

 #### C. Option - not use route53.
 The app is reachable with the loadbalancers DNS.
 To connect to ArgoCD:
-Get password (it is also printed in the end of the outputt of the terraform apply)
+Get the password (it is also printed in the end of the output of the terraform apply)
 ```bash
   kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d
   kubectl port-forward svc/argo-cd-argocd-server -n argocd 8080:443